AlexDenman47674/Math514/README.md

 As of April 2018, the management of REF changed to Research England, of whom are part of UK Research and Innovation (UKRI) (Weinstein and Wilsdon, 2018).
 The same year, this management trialled a more formative approach to better understand the effect of the framework on institutions and individuals (Weinstein and Wilsdon, 2018).

+Issues with REF

+Output driven research skews data and statistical soundness

+Grove identifies that 84% of UK institutions ranked were in the leading two quality profiles, with an overall of 76% in the leading two profiles, increasing overall sector GPA by 0.27 since 2014.
+Grove theorises that the increase in GPA is driven by universities focusing on research outputs, but is this is optimum system to measure research quality?

+Graphical user interface, application, table, Excel

+Description automatically generatedThelwall et al found that 5 of 34 units of assessment have a weak tendency for higher scoring institutions to lose from fractional counting.

+A screenshot of a computer

+Description automatically generated

+(Grove, 2022 -  info, table and pie chart) (Thelwall et al, 2021).

+Lack of peer review

+Sayer has criticised the REF method for falling short of international peer reviewing standards (Sayer, 2014).

+REF suffers from “bias or subjectivity” due to the evaluation process being skewed toward “research-intensive” universities (Pinar and Horne, 2022).
+However, any ranking of experiences will be inherently subjective, can this contemporary data issue be made fairer?

+Other approaches to measuring university performance

+Shifting focus away from research

+Other factors should be analysed such as research, teaching ad technology transfer (Gibari et al, 2018) as this gives a focus to the quality of teaching rather than subsequent research.

+Xia, Wu an Feng’s PCA analysis.

+PCA is a multivariate analysis that converts multiple indicators into fewer comprehensive indicators.
+Firstly, the data is standardized, then a dependency matrix of indicators is set, then the eigenvalue and eigenvector of matrix r is found and the principal component expression is found, next the variance contribution rate is found to determine the number of principle components. ​(Xia, Wu, & Feng, 2019)​

 References: